Prakul-C/JSSSTU-Data-Structures-Lab-Programs/README.md

-# JSSSTU-Data-Structures-Lab-Programs
+# JSSSTU-Java-Lab-Programs
-These programs are  JSSSTU Data Structures using C, Lab Cycle (22CS36L).
+These programs are  JSSSTU Java, Lab Cycle (22CS320P).